hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 - `ethAddr`: Ethereum address (160 bits)
 - `tokenID`: token identifier (32 bits)
 - `balance`: balance (192 bits)
+- `exitBalance`: exit accumulated balance (192 bits)
+- `accumulatedHash`: received transactions hash chain (253 bits)
 - `nonce`: nonce (40 bits)

 ### Transaction Fields
 All transactions fields are required to build the ZK-SNARK proof but depending on the transaction type not all of them are used.
-Detailed transaction types can be seen in [transaction type section](#Transaction-Types) Below is a summary of each transaction field and its explaination:
+Detailed transaction types can be seen in [transaction type section](#Transaction-Types) Below is a summary of each transaction field and its explanation:

 - `signature_constant`: hardcoded transaction constant that indicates that the user is signing a Hermez rollup transaction.
 Used to avoid transaction replay in case other rollup are deployed (32 bits)
 ```